Jonathan Sachs, PhD

 Jonathan Sachs is Professor of English at Concordia University.
 His work focuses on British literature from 1750-1850, where his research explores the role of literature in constructing historical and temporal experience, including the uses of antiquity, the anticipation of the future, and practices of reading.
 Currently at work on a monograph titled Slow Time: A Literary Experiment, Sachs is the author ofInteracting with Print: Elements of Reading in an Era of Print Saturation (U Chicago P, 2018).
 He has recently finished, with Professor Andrew Stauffer, a new one-volume edition of Byron’s Major Works for the Oxford 21st-Century Authors Series. ) and and the co-author, with The Multigraph Collective, of

 Sachs has served as the Principal Investigator of the Interacting with Print Research Group (2014-2020), as the Romanticism Section editor of Blackwell’s Literature Compass (2015-2020) and as a member of the MLA’s Executive Committee for Later Eighteenth-Century Literature (2015-2020).
-He has held Visiting Fellowships at Clare Hall, Cambridge and Trinity Hall, Cambridge, and in March 2010, he was the Benjamin Meaker Visiting Professor at the University of Bristol.
+He has held a range of international fellowships, including Visiting Fellowships at Clare Hall, Cambridge and Trinity Hall, Cambridge.
+In March 2010, Sachs was the Benjamin Meaker Visiting Professor at the University of Bristol.
 More recent research has been supported by multiple awards from the SSHRC and by residential fellowships at the National Humanities Center (US) and the Institute for Advanced Study in Princeton.

 Research and teaching interests